riceissa/issarice.com/wiki/digital-preservation.md

 Also the ELinks handling of HTTPS connections (as of version 0.12pre6 on Ubuntu) is a bit concerning.

+# Inactive account policy of various services

+I'd like to do something similar for other services to what I [did for Dropbox in a Quora answer](https://www.quora.com/Will-all-Dropbox-URLs-become-link-rot-December-2016).

+The internet is so young that inactive accounts due to death has not been that big of a deal yet.
+Legal deposit laws, libraries, etc., have kept old books from disappearing, but what can we say about internet content?

 # Requirements for good data archiving solutions